rhyolight/numenta-web/packages/numenta.com/pages/events/2017/11/03/HTM-Meetup.md

 Given the ubiquity of columnar and laminar connectivity patterns throughout the neocortex, we propose that columns and regions have more powerful recognition and modeling capabilities than previously assumed.

-**Talk 3: How Neurons Could Make Maps of Objects** <br/>
+**Talk 3: Recognizing Locations on Objects** <br/>
 **Speaker:** Marcus Lewis, Numenta Research Engineer

 The brain learns and recognizes objects with independent moving sensors.
-It's not obvious how a network of neurons would do this.
-Numenta has suggested that the brain solves this by computing each sensor's location relative to the object, and learning the object as a set of features-at-locations.
-This is analogous to making a map of the object.
-In this presentation, Marcus will show how the brain might determine this "location relative to the object."
-He will show a network of neurons that can use independent moving sensors to recognize an object.
-The network receives two inputs: the sensory input to each sensor, and the egocentric location of each sensor.
-The network uses the movement of sensors and the relative locations of these sensors to create a map of the object that is invariant to egocentric location.
+It’s not obvious how a network of neurons would do this.
+Numenta has suggested that the brain solves this by computing each sensor’s location relative to the object, and learning the object as a set of features-at-locations.
+In this talk, Marcus will show how the brain might determine this “location relative to the object.”
+He’ll extend the model from Numenta’s recent paper so that it computes this location.
+This extended model takes two inputs: each sensor’s input, and each sensor’s “location relative to the body.”
+The model connects the columns in such a way that a column can compute its “location relative to the object” from another column’s “location relative to object.”
+When a column senses a feature, it recalls a union of all locations where it has sensed this feature, then the columns work together to narrow their unions.
+This extended model essentially takes its sensory input and asks, “Do I know any objects that contain this spatial arrangement of features?”

 **Agenda**